-2.11 Placebo Gel
+2.11 VivaGel® Placebo

+The VivaGel[®] placebo for this study is the base formulation without SPL7013.
 The placebo gel to be used in this study is formulated primarily from water, but also contains Carbopol[®] and other ingredients as outlined in Section 6.2.
 Carbopol[®] is one of the most widely used excipients for thickening topical lotions, creams and gels.
+Carbopol[®]

-Carbopol[®] and other types of similar polymers are also used to modify the rheology (flow properties) of water-based systems and to stabilize multi-phase systems such as emulsions and suspensions [13].
+and other types of similar polymers are also used to modify the rheology (flow properties) of water-based systems and to stabilize multi-phase systems such as emulsions and suspensions(14).
 Also known as carbomer, this type of thickener is a high-molecular weight polymer that is not absorbed by body tissues.